HVossi92/pomodoro/README.md

 A web-based Pomodoro Timer application built with Elixir, Phoenix, and LiveView.
 This application helps you implement the Pomodoro Technique - a time management method that uses a timer to break work into intervals, traditionally 25 minutes in length, separated by short breaks.

-## Todos:

-- [] When switching to a different tab, the title doesn't update

 ## Live Demo

 Try out the Pomodoro Timer in action: [**Live Demo**](https://pomofocus.duckdns.org)